 Here are some of the things that you get access to immediately upon signing up for the course:

-- Over 90 hours of video lectures on the history, philosophy, and techniques of Hellenistic astrology.
+- 100+ hours of video lectures on the history, philosophy, and techniques of Hellenistic astrology.
 The core of the course is centered on the lecture, which include PowerPoint slides, diagrams, chart examples, and more.

 - A printed copy of Chris Brennan's book Hellenistic Astrology: The Study of Fate and Fortune, which contains 700 pages of reading material that was written to complement the course lectures.